-Currently Data Path Failover is not available on Windows with Ultrium 3 tape drives.
-Data Path Failover is also not available on HP-UX at this time.
+Data Path Failover is not available on HP-UX at this time.

 The Data Path Failover feature is activated by a license key.
 For ordering information, see "Parts List" on page 10-1.

 For additional information, refer to your device driver documentation.